dylanpinn/MAT1830/lectures/lecture-21.tex.md

 processes could be anything from the rolling of dice, to radioactive decay of atoms, to the performance of a stock market index.
 The mathematical environment we work in when dealing with probabilities is called a probability space.

+## Probability spaces

+A _probability space_ consists of:

+- a set $S$ called a _sample space_ which contains all the possible _outcomes_ of the random process; and
+- a _probability_ function $\Pr: S \rightarrow [0,1]$ such that the sum of the probabilities of the outcomes in $S$ is 1.

+Each time the process occurs it should produce exactly one outcome (never zero or more than one).
+The probability of an outcome is a measure of the likeliness that it will occur.
+It is given as a real number between 0 and 1 inclusive, where 0 indicates that the outcome cannot occur and 1 indicates that the outcome must occur.